-You can find scholarship financial aid for studying Writing by using a scholarship search engine like Scholarships That Work, which has 41 Writing scholarships with an average award amount of $4,932.
-You can also find scholarships to pursue Writing by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Concordia Seminary, the Public Relations Student Society of America, the Berkshire Taconic Community Foundation, or the Lancaster County Community Foundation.
+You can find scholarship financial aid for studying Writing by using a scholarship search engine like Scholarships That Work, which has 41 Writing scholarships with an average award amount of $4,584.
+You can also find scholarships to pursue Writing by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Pittsburgh Foundation, the Electrochemical Society, the Berkshire Taconic Community Foundation, or the EF Educational Tours.

 To apply for scholarships in Writing, you will need to fill out the scholarship application form on the scholarship page.
-For nine of these scholarships, you will need to submit an essay. one Writing scholarships require a resume, and one award require letters of recommendation.
+For seven of these scholarships, you will need to submit an essay.
+Several Writing scholarships require a resume, and four awards require letters of recommendation.
 The GPA requirements for Writing scholarships vary between a 2.0 and 3.0 minimum GPA.
-Two Writing scholarships require nomination from a teacher or coach.
+One Writing scholarships require nomination from a teacher or coach.

 All students who plan on studying or majoring in Writing are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Writing scholarships may vary, so be sure to read the scholarship listing carefully.
-One scholarship for Writing majors is specifically open to applicants who identify as White students.
-Plus, two scholarships for studying Writing require extracurricular involvement.
-Also, there are one Writing scholarships specifically for applicants who identify as women or female.
+Of these scholarships, one require community service participation.
+Plus, three scholarships for studying Writing require extracurricular involvement.

 Scholarships by Major